speediedan/finetuning-scheduler/docs/source/profiling/memprofiler_profiling.rst

 challenging.
 To address this need, FTS includes a utility that enables quick, flexible orchestration of advanced profiling combining multiple complementary PyTorch profilers.

-The :class:`~fts_examples.profiling.memprofiler.MemProfiler` is a utility that expedites simultaneous configuration and orchestration of numerous complementary profiling methods.
+The :class:`~fts_examples.profiling.memprofiler.MemProfiler` is a powerful memory profiling utility that synthesizes numerous complementary profiling methods.
 As demonstrated in this example, the following profiling utilities are integrated and simultaneously configured:

 - ``FSDP2MemTracker``
 - `cuda memory snapshot and allocator history tracking <https://pytorch.org/docs/stable/torch_cuda_memory.html>`_